-A short film was taken during this attempt which shows the man’s fall which was released shortly after the event.
+A short film was taken during this attempt which shows the man’s fall and was released shortly after the event.

 Another risk-taker was Philippe Petit, the renowned French high-wire artist.
 In 1989, Petit walked a wire strung from the ground at the Place du Trocadéro to the second platform of the Eiffel Tower.
 He made it in 30 minutes.
 What better way to commemorate the 100th anniversary of the Eiffel Tower?
 In 1972, Petit had previously walked a wire rigged between the two north pylons of the Sydney Harbour Bridge, in Australia.

 The Eiffel tower swayed 13 cm during a storm in 1999, which blew at 240 kph.